Planetary Nebula Hubble 12

 Finder Chart

 The planetary nebula Hubble 12 is located between the constellations Cassiopeia and Cepheus.
-It is circumpolar in Central Europe, but the best observation time is July to January, when it is highest at night.
+On 14 September it is in opposition to the Sun and crosses the meridian at local midnight.
+It is circumpolar in Central Europe, but the best observation time is January to December, when it is highest at night.

 Finder Chart Planetary Nebula Hubble 12